Skiathos to Skyros - 14 Day Sporades Sailing Itinerary

 Day 1 – Skiathos

 Skiathos is the most developed island in the Sproades.
-The island istself is quite mountainous and is covered with large trees giving it a unusually green appearance given the climate.
-It’s said that the island is home to 62 beaches which is pretty impressive given the island only has an area of 19 square miles.
+The island itself is quite mountainous and is covered with large trees giving it a unusually green appearance given the climate.
+It’s said that the island is home to 62 beaches which is pretty impressive given that there's only an area of 19 square miles.

 Day 2 – Orei (Mainland)

 Orei is a lovely little Greek village which is well sheltered and also happens to be right next to a long sweeping beach.
 The village is surrounded by low lying and fertile fields meaning many of the locals are farmers.
 When visiting we recommend you check out the remains of the Venetian and Turkish castles.
 We’d recommend avoiding Mondays as flotillas turn around on that day meaning the harbour is busy.

 Day 3 – Pithos (Palaio Trikeri)